Genre: Historical Documentary

 Final Score: 8/10 points

 Content Warning: Nanking is a documentary for older audiences.
-The imagery and dialogue recounts the brutal aspects of the Rape of Nanking where there were thousands of people dead, tortured, sexually assaulted, and dismembered in various ways.
+The imagery and dialogue recount the brutal aspects of the Rape of Nanking where there were thousands of people dead, tortured, sexually assaulted, and dismembered in various ways.
 The film doesn’t shy away from showing corpses and one gruesome scene involves a partially decapitated head from a body.

 All photos property of their respective owners and used under US “Fair Use” laws.
 Nanking is property of THINKfilm, Image Entertainment, and HBO.
 The movie poster is from Bill Guttentag’s website and is property of Bill Guttentag, THINKfilm, Image Entertainment, and HBO.